ericoporto/ags-manual-wiki/acintro7.md

 its own inventory and more.

 Expand the "Characters" node in the project tree.
-You'll see that so far you only have one character in the list, labelled "0: cEgo".
+You'll see that so far you only have one character in the list, labeled "0: cEgo".
 You can create a new character by right-clicking the "Characters" node.
 For now, double-click the "cEgo" character: